-Due to the close proximity of the ship’s smoke stake overhead and just forward of the W-band radar’s field of view, the radar’s motion stabilization system was electronically limited to 7° pitch and roll.
+The W-band radar’s vertical resolution was much smoother and coarser when the automatic motion stabilization system was unable to run, which occurred when ship pitch and/or roll were > 7°.
+Due to the close proximity of the ship’s smoke stack overhead and just forward of the W-band radar’s field of view, the radar’s motion stabilization system was electronically limited to 7° pitch and roll.
 In other words, the radar became immobilized in pitch, roll, or both directions when this limit was met.
-When the ship pitched and rolled, the radar adjusts its position in equal magnitude and opposite direction.
+Typically, when the ship pitched and rolled, the radar will adjust its position in equal magnitude and opposite direction.
 If the ship rolled or pitched more than 7°, then the radar’s compensated position would have resulted in the transmitted radar pulse being reflected off of the metal smokestack.
-In this case, an excessively strong returned pulse to the radar would have destroyed the its sensitive receiver.
-At times, the roll would be stuck at the limit switch position but the pitch would keep compensating, or vice versa.
-When any direction was compromised, the radar was reset to vertical relative the ship, fixed in the ship’s reference frame.
-Then the auto stabilization process was restarted in calmer conditions.
+In this case, an excessively strong returned pulse to the radar would have destroyed its sensitive receiver.
+At times, the radar’s position would be stuck at the limit switch position but the pitch would keep compensating, or vice versa.
+When either direction was compromised, the radar would get stuck in that position until this was discovered (no automatic detection or alarm was in place).
+Then its position was manually reset to vertical relative the ship, fixed in the ship’s reference frame.
+The auto stabilization process was restarted in calmer conditions.

-The XXX pyrgeometer for downwelling IR radiation (PIR1) was not functioning properly prior to PISTON.
-It was not fully understood why this was the case.
-The values were biased low compared to PIR2, calculated clear sky solar radiation, and the ship’s PIR.
+One of the pyrgeometers for downwelling IR radiation (PIR1 or PIR2) was not functioning properly prior to PISTON.
+It was not fully understood why disagreement existed between the radiometers, or which one is correct.
+The PIR1 values were low compared to PIR2, calculated clear sky solar radiation, and the ship’s PIR (which was also too low and noisy).
+For now, PIR1 is used in the dataset.